Twometer/unmarked/README.md

 Unmarked is lossless in the sense, that when using `marked` and `unmarked` to perform the round trip `Markdown -> HTML -> Markdown -> HTML`, the HTML is always identical.

 Note however, that it is _not_ possible to reconstruct the input Markdown with 100% accuracy, since the `Markdown -> HTML` compilation step is lossy.
-Information such as "is the list enumerated with `*` or `-`" or "was this codeblock made with fences ore indendation" etc. cannot be reconstructed.
+Information such as "is the list enumerated with `*` or `-`" or "was this codeblock made with fences or indendation" etc. cannot be reconstructed.

 ## Compatibility